jylisondra/train-positions/README.md

 # WMTA Train Visualization

-An application used to display and filter various train data retrieved from the WMTA open API
+A React application used to display and filter various train data retrieved from the WMTA open API

 A live demo of the app can be found [here](https://wmta-trains.netlify.app/)